-The following sub committees/groups will report directly to the Committee: Diversity & Inclusion Committee Health & Wellbeing Committee Partnership Forum Nursing & Midwifery Professional Forum Educational Governance Committee Joint Local Negotiating Committee Monitoring effectiveness: The Committee will undertake an annual review of its performance against its duties in order to evaluate its achievements.
+The following sub committees/groups will report directly to the Committee: • Equality, Diversity & Inclusion Sub-Committee • Partnership Forum • Professional Forum of Nurses, Midwives & AHP's • Educational Governance Sub-Committee • Joint Local Negotiating Sub-Committee • Great Place to Work Group Monitoring effectiveness: The Committee will undertake an annual review of its performance against its duties in order to evaluate its achievements.
 Review: These terms of reference will be reviewed at least annually by the Committee.
-Reviewed by Putting People First Committee: 22 March 2021 Approved by Board of Directors: 01 April 2021 Review date: March 2022 Document Mark Grimshaw, Trust Secretary owner: Email: mark.grimshaw@lwh.nhs.uk Tel: 0151 702 4033
+Reviewed by Putting People First Committee: 20 March 2023 Approved by Board of Directors: 6 April 2023 Review date: March 2024 Document owner: Mark Grimshaw, Trust Secretary Email: mark.grimshaw@lwh.nhs.uk Tel: 0151 702 4033